nl-design-system/denhaag/components/Breadcrumb/README.md

 - Include the current page as the last item in the breadcrumb trail
 - Include only site pages, not logical categories in your information architecture
 - Include the full navigational path
-- Use an collapsed icon to truncate the breadcrumbs when space becomes limited
+- Use a collapsed icon to truncate the breadcrumbs when space becomes limited
 - Not exceed half of the page
 - Preferably not have more than 6 pages.
 If there are more than 6 pages, look how you can improve the menu structure.